 - Fresh basil leaves and/or shredded parmesan cheese are optional toppings.

-How to serve this Sicilian dish
+How to serve Sicilian Caponata

 My family recipe is quite simple and very versatile.
 Our caponata pairs perfectly with crusty bread as a simple main dish for lunch or as an appetizer with crackers or crostini.
 I especially love the tangy flavors of this humble eggplant recipe served with chicken cutlets.
 It is also a delicious side dish for fish or pork.